machinebox/nevernude/README.md

 Tool for trimming nudity out of videos.

+## How it works

+Nevernude processes a video with [Videobox](https://machinebox.io/docs/videobox) and [Nudebox](https://machinebox.io/docs/nudebox) and uses `ffmpeg` to break the video into segments, before stiching the non-nude bits back together into a new video.

 ## Usage

 Use `docker-compose` to spin up Videobox and Nudebox.
 This will start two Docker containers, and connect them together.